djdrysdale/digital-garden/posts/strategy-creates-constraints.md

 date: "2020-11-11"
 categories:
   - "strategy"
-description: Strategy isn’t a goal, a road map, or a plan of action.
-It’s about the careful imposition of constraints.
+description: "Strategy isn’t a goal, a road map, or a plan of action.
+It’s about the careful imposition of constraints."
 ---